se2-p02/spg/retrospective/Retrospective_sprint1.md

 - What lessons did you learn (both positive and negative) in this sprint?<br/>
 We have to communicate more face to face since this sprint we mainly communicate via Telegram.
-This led to people during their job without interacting with others.
+This led to people doing their job without interacting with others.
 If we spend more time for brief but frequent interaction, we could avoid time wasted during the development, and moreover, it would be a way to check that each team member was following the sprint plan.
 Moreover, we still have to correctly estimate the task time.
 We often just think about the high-level functions without considering all the possible issues that real-life coding has.
 We must set more estimation hours for the coding tasks in order to avoid completely wrong estimations.
 On the other hand, we learn how to test our web applications, so in future, we will have to spend less time on learning tasks and we can immediately test the results of the coding phase.